The Capture (TV series): Series 1

 The first series was reviewed positively by critics.
 On Rotten Tomatoes, it has an approval rating of 92% with an average rating of 8.1/10, based on reviews from 39 critics.
 The site's critical consensus said, "Gripping to the very end, The Capture's well-built tension culminates in a riveting revitalization of a tired genre".
 On Metacritic, which uses a weighted average, it received a score of 72 out of 100 based on 20 critic reviews, indicating "generally favorable reviews".

 The Telegraph awarded the episode four stars, labelling the series as "riveting", and The Independent also awarded it four stars, designating it an "intriguing, but rather flawed, sort of Big Brother thriller set in our contemporary world of digital snooping".
-In his review in The Times James Jackson referred to the drama as a "neatly structured thriller... clearly out to interrogate surveillance culture", also awarding four stars.
-The Guardian was less enthusiastic, concluding it to be a "twisty if lacklustre drama", giving the opening episode only three stars out of five.
+In his review in The Times, James Jackson referred to the drama as a "neatly structured thriller... clearly out to interrogate surveillance culture", also awarding four stars.
+Lucy Mangan, writing in The Guardian was less enthusiastic, concluding it to be a "twisty if lacklustre drama", giving the opening episode only three stars out of five.

 Reviews improved over the course of the series, and the finale was highly praised by critics, with many drawing positive comparisons with the BBC's similar series Bodyguard which was broadcast around the same time the previous year.
-The Telegraph described it as a "highly satisfying series finale", whilst The Times critic James Jackson referred to the series as 'the thinking man's' Bodyguard:
+The Telegraph described it as a "highly satisfying series finale", while The Times critic James Jackson referred to the series as "the thinking man's' Bodyguard".

-There is no justice when it comes to The Capture...
-If there was, this thinking man's Bodyguard would have been getting the mega ratings to match that other show.
-However, this series has always felt more like a pretext for a bigger conversation than mere wham-bam entertainment.
-The denouement certainly didn't bother with any Bodyguard-style fireworks, which means it may have fallen flat for some.
-For my money the disturbing questions raised were more than a match for bomb vests and Swat teams.

-Sarah Hughes echoed these sentiments in her review of the finale in The Guardian, commenting that "if there were any justice, everyone would be talking about The Capture right now".
-She heralded the show as "nuanced and complex" and "one of the most cleverly plotted dramas of recent years", and the final episode as "a refreshingly grownup hour of television".
+Sarah Hughes echoed these sentiments in her review of the series 1 finale in The Guardian, calling the show "nuanced and complex... one of the most cleverly plotted dramas of recent years", and the final episode as "a refreshingly grownup hour of television".

 Series 2

+The second series was also reviewed positively by critics.
 On Rotten Tomatoes, the second series received an approval rating of 100% with an average rating of 7.8/10, based on 12 critics.
 The site's critical consensus said, "Deftly melding contemporary concerns with outlandish internal logic, The Capture's sophomore season is brainy camp that will detain your attention."
-On Metacritic, it received an average score of 70 out of 100, based on four critic reviews.
+On Metacritic, it received an average score of 70 out of 100, based on four critic reviews, indicating "generally favorable reviews".

+The Telegraph awarded it four stars, labelling the series as "slick and well-written", and The Independent awarded it three stars, writing that "At its best, The Capture feels like the closest thing Britain has to Homeland".
+In her review in The Times, Carol Midgely awarded it five stars, writing that even though the finale was "implausible, elaborate, daft and had more twists than a cheap garden hose...It was also fabulously entertaining".
+Stuart Jeffries in The Guardian awarded it three stars, writing that "Despite the manifold sillinesses, the opening scene in James Kent's directed episode of Ben Chanan's drama is done effectively".